Costco: Food service

-Due to slow sales, in 2009, the pretzel was replaced by the churro.
+In 2009, due to slow sales, the pretzel was replaced by the churro.
 In April 2013, Pepsi replaced all Coca-Cola fountain drinks sold at US locations because Coke had raised its prices; this helped keep the hot dog combo with soda at its original price; however, in late 2024, it was reported that Costco would be reverting to Coca-Cola products in early 2025.
 Warehouses began the transition in July 2025.

-Costco started selling a cheeseburger with a 1/3 lb patty at select stores across Western Washington and Southern California in mid-2017 as a test item, with comparisons drawn to those of Shake Shack.
-The cheeseburger was not successful; its availability only spread to around a dozen locations before it was discontinued in 2020.
-Diced onion was discontinued in March 2020 but returned as a topping in May 2023.

 Costco credit card

 On April 1, 2016, in the US, Citigroup became the exclusive issuer of Costco's branded credit cards.
 Before that, Costco credit cards had been issued by American Express since 2001, and Costco accepted only American Express cards for credit transactions.
-After the switch of its co-branded cards to Citi, Costco ceased accepting AmEx and began exclusively accepting Visa.
-AmEx cited the reason for the split that Costco was asking for lower transaction fees than AmEx was willing to grant.
+After switching its co-branded cards to Citi, Costco ceased accepting AmEx and began accepting Visa exclusively.
+AmEx cited Costco's request for lower transaction fees than AmEx was willing to grant as the reason for the split.
 In Canada, Costco ended its AmEx relationship in 2014, and starting in 2015, it partnered with Capital One Mastercard for branded credit cards.
 In 2020, Capital One announced it would be ending the partnership in late 2021.
 It was announced that beginning in March 2022, Costco will begin a partnership with CIBC Mastercard.
 Costco branded credit cards from both issuers also serve as alternate Costco membership cards, with a customized reverse side containing membership info.

 Costco Audiobook App

 In March 2021, Costco started selling audiobooks and launched a corresponding iOS and Android app to listen to purchases.
 The app is free; however, the books are exclusive to Costco members.
 The retailer sells audiobooks in bundles grouped by genre or author, with prices ranging from $5 to $50.
-Audiobooks are currently only available at US locations.
+Audiobooks are currently only available in the US.